 Are you Prepared for Disaster?
 Business Continuity Planning for Email Outages

-It happens to everyone who uses any provider — suddenly your email is no longer working.
+It happens to everyone who uses any email service: suddenly your email is no longer working.
 If it’s just for a few minutes or some scheduled time at night, it’s usually no big deal.
-However, if it’s in the middle of your work day and you rely on email, you may have a problem.
+However, if it’s in the middle of your work day and you rely on email, you may have a big problem.

 What do you do if your email stays offline for 5 minutes … 10 minutes … an hour … and you don’t know when it is coming back?

 True, there is no guarantee that such an issue won’t happen, but it certainly can, and it happens all the time to companies large and small with in-house and outsourced services of all kinds.

-There is a lot that can be done to prevent predictable problems like hardware failure — e.g. redundancy, load balancing, etc. However, there is little that can be done to prevent human error.
-Yes, policies can be put in place, staff can be trained, etc. But it only takes one accidental misstep at the wrong time to initiate downtime immediately … or which creates a time bomb that surfaces sometime in the future.
+There is a lot that can be done to prevent predictable problems like hardware failure — e.g., redundancy, load balancing, etc. However, there is little that can be done to prevent human error.
+Yes, policies can be put in place, staff can be trained, etc. But it only takes one accidental misstep at the wrong time to initiate downtime immediately … or which creates a time bomb that surfaces unexpectedly in the future.

 Additionally, external factors could affect email services:

 - Network or ISP failure causing temporary connectivity problems

-- DNS or Registry failure causing inbound email to not be delivered or you to not be able to reach your email provider’s web site
+- DNS or Registry failure causing inbound email to not be delivered or you to not be able to reach your email provider’s servers

 - Denial of Service attacks on your email provider, your DNS, their DNS, your ISP, some network in between, etc.

 - Malicious staff with administrative permissions shutting down accounts or deleting things

 - External email filtering services having issues and causing email delivery problems

 So, the possibility of downtime exists no matter what.
 The questions are: